Heterogeneous Multi-Agent Proximal Policy Optimization for Power Distribution System Restoration: Proposed HAPPO-Based Methodology

 \subsection{Advantage Computation via $\lambda$-GAE}

 To quantify each agent's temporal contribution to the global return, the framework employs the generalized advantage estimator (GAE):

-where $\gamma$ is the discount factor and $\lambda\in[0,1]$ controls the bias--variance trade-off.
+where $\gamma$ is the discount factor and $\lambda\in[0,1]$ controls the bias--variance trade-off, and $\ell$ is the time-step offset.
+Note that while the TD error uses the global reward $r_t$ and centralized value function $V_\phi(s_t)$, advantages are computed separately for each agent $i$ to support sequential policy updates.
 The centralized critic provides low-variance, system-consistent value estimates, enabling each agent to compute advantages aligned with the global restoration objective.